 Articles in refereed journals and volumes

 "Necessary Gradient Restrictions at the Core of a Voting Rule" (2018) This paper strengthens known gradient restrictions for the core of a voting rule.
 For the special case of majority rule with an even number of voters, it implies that if a core point is the ideal point of one voter, then for every pair of voters whose gradients do not point in opposite directions, there is a third voter whose gradient is semi-positively dependent with the gradients of the first two.
 A difficulty in the proof of a result by Schofield (1983) is identified, and a counterexample is presented.
-Journal of Mathematical Economics, forthcoming.
+Here is the last version before publication.
+Journal of Mathematical Economics, 79: 1--9.

 “Directional Equilibria” (2018) with Hun Chung.
 We propose a new solution concept (directional equilibrium) for the multidimensional spatial model.
 We establish connections the core, Pareto optimality, existence, and generic local uniqueness and stability, and we provide non-cooperative foundations.
 The main update is a generalization of Theorem 1, which shows that if an alternative belongs to the majority core, then it is a directional equilibrium; the proof uses the gradient restriction provided in "Necessary Gradient Restrictions at the Core of a Voting Rule."
 Here is the last version before publication; here is a working paper with results on generic properties; here are some slides from a longer talk; and here are slides from a shorter talk.
 Journal of Theoretical Politics, 30: 272--305.